The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

-This extends and formalises the homotopy theory used in~\cite{MW:Mumford,GMTW} and provides further interpretation to each of these model structures.
+Finally, we remark that during the revision of this paper, building on Theorem~\ref{st:intro Representability} and~\cite{BEBdBP:Class_sp_of_oo-sheaves}, Schreiber and Sati have enhanced this result to compute the homotopy type of the mapping space $F^{Q \ul{M}} \in \scH$, where $M$ is a manifold, $\ul{M} = \Mfd(-,M)$ is its associated sheaf, and $F \in \scH$ is a homotopy sheaf~\cite[Thm.~3.3.53]{SS:Equivariant_Pr-oo-bundles} (this problem goes back to a question by C.~Rezk and originally was answered by D.~Pavlov \footnote{See the two discussion threads \url{https://nforum.ncatlab.org/discussion/6816/the-shape-of-function-objects} and \url{https://nforum.ncatlab.org/discussion/11361/shape-via-cohesive-path-groupoid}; we thank the anonymous referee for pointing these out to us.} ).
+Moreover, the $I$-localisation of $\infty$-sheaves on manifolds and their fibrant replacement have also been treated extensively in~\cite{ADH:Differential_Cohomology} since the first version of this paper appeared.

-\paragraph*{Outline.} This paper is organised as follows: We begin in Section~\ref{sec:L_I H and first spaces from presheaves} by defining the $\RN$-localisations $\scH_\infty^{p/i\, I}$ of $\scH_\infty^{p/i}$.
-We show that $\scH_\infty^{p I}$ and $\scH_\infty^{i I}$ have the same weak equivalences and that they can also be seen as further localisations of the local model structures with respect to differentiably good open coverings.
-We define the functor $Re \colon \scH_\infty^{p I} \to \Top$ and show that it is a left Quillen equivalence.
+\paragraph*{Outline.} In Section~\ref{sec:L_I H and first spaces from presheaves} we define the $\RN$-localisations $\scH^{p/i\, I}$ of $\scH^{p/i}$.
+We show that $\scH^{p/i\, I}$ can also be obtained as further localisations of the \v{C}ech local model structures with respect to differentiably good open coverings.
+We define the functor $Re \colon \scH^{p I} \to \Top$ and show that it is a left Quillen equivalence.